rdsngit/rails-demo-crud-with-database-query-optimisation/README.md

   associations
     is expected to validate that :name cannot be empty/falsy is expected to validate that the length of :name is between 3 and 255
+  #before_save
+    when :name attribute has changed and starts with a lower case letter sets the :name attribute's fist letter to a capital letter

 Posts
   GET /posts